 Speaking at an event, the star shared how her parents, Betty Lou Bredemus and Walter Grady Roberts, came to be good friends with the Kings.

 Editor's note: This article was originally published on October 31, 2022.
 It has since been updated.

-As fans showered Julia Roberts with wishes on the occasion of her 55th birthday, many were surprised to learn an extraordinary fact about the Academy Award-winner's birth.
-It all started when a video of a recent conversation between Roberts and journalist Gayle King resurfaced on Twitter, in which the pair discussed how Martin Luther King Jr. and Coretta Scott King helped the star's parents out at the time of her birth.
+As fans showered Julia Roberts with wishes on the occasion of her 55th birthday, many were surprised to learn an extraordinary fact about the Academy Award winner's birth.
+It all started when a video of a conversation between Roberts and journalist Gayle King resurfaced on Twitter, in which the pair discussed how Martin Luther King Jr. and Coretta Scott King helped the star's parents out at the time of her birth.
 The clip was from September 2022, when the "Pretty Woman" actress and Gayle sat down to talk at A&E Networks and History Channel's "HISTORYTalks" event in Washington, D.C, where the host asked Roberts about the remarkable historical fact connecting her to the civil rights leaders.

 "OK, her research is very good," Roberts told the crowd when the CBS News reporter broached the topic.
 "The King family paid for my hospital bills...
 Martin Luther King Jr. and Coretta."
 When Gayle prompted her to elaborate on how the King family came to pay for her birth, the "Erin Brockovich" star shared how her parents, Betty Lou Bredemus and Walter Grady Roberts, came to be good friends with the Kings.
 "My parents had a theater school in Atlanta called the Actors and Writers Workshop," she shared.
 "And one day Coretta Scott King called my mother and asked if her kids could be part of the school because they were having a hard time finding a place that would accept her kids.
 And my mom was like, 'Sure.
 Come on over.'"